 Quick Guides

-Our quick guides are short checklists designed as self-teaching aids that highlight the main points from our longer training articles.
+Our quick guides are short checklists designed as self-teaching aids that highlight the main points from some of our longer training articles.
 All are linked to the articles they summarise.
 The quick guide checklists are designed to offer a recap of the main points in the original pieces so that journalists who are using our training can remind themselves of the essential considerations when covering news.
 Scroll down our site map for all the content in this and other sections.

 Reporting on a news event